 HomePNA never really took off so finding gear can be difficult.
 There are numerous Ethernet extenders that are able to use existing voice grade telephone twisted pair.
-Many of these use off the shelf VDSL chipsets allowing point to point Ethernet connections several thousand feet apart.
+Many of these use standard VDSL2 chipsets allowing point to point Ethernet connections over several thousand feet.
+I used a pair of StarTech VDSL2 Ethernet range extenders to help a friend bring their LAN out to a barn a couple of hundred feet away from the house.